BenaroyaResearch/Alveolar_Macrophage_Subsets_ARDS/README.md

 # Alveolar_Macrophage_Subsets_ARDS

-Code repository for Morell et al. study of BAL in ARDS and non-ARDS intubated patients.
+This is the code repository for Morell et al. study of BAL in ARDS and non-ARDS intubated patients.